marziq/tourista/README.md

 8. **Payment Integration**:
    - Create: Allow users to make a payment for their options.
    - Read: Display all the details like total price that need to pay, the information of their information, and etc.
-   - Update: Allows users to modify their payment details like adjusting the number of bank card
+   - Update: Allows users to modify their payment details like adjusting the number of bank card.
-   - Delete: Allow users to cancel the payment
+   - Delete: Allow users to cancel the payment.

 ## Entity-Relationship Diagram (ERD)
 ![ERD WAD Project drawio](https://github.com/user-attachments/assets/729fa1f1-9dc7-4d6c-9b37-9d6f1bd590ce)